LUMII-AILab/FullStack/README.md

-# Full Stack of Latvian Language Resources for NLU and NLG
+# FullStack-LV: Full Stack of Latvian Language Resources for NLU and NLG

 ## Introduction